Ring in summer with this simple and very doable Modern DIY Acacia Wood Plant Stand! When you’re a plant mom you know your plants need chic homes too!

 But just promise that if you do happen to run by an Ikea on your weekend excitement high, you’ll buy up one of these guys to DIY sometime over the next few days…

-Materials Needed To Make A DIY Modern Acacia Wood Plant Stand
+Materials and Tools Needed to Make a DIY Modern Acacia Wood Plant Stand

 Okay, so technically I made this the hard way (i.e.- what you’re seeing in the photos below) because I thought the stand looked better without the white plates that the stand comes with originally.